openid-connect-key-binding October 2025

 OpenID Connect is a protocol that enables a Relying Party (RP) to delegate authentication and obtain identity claims to an OpenID Connect Provider (OP).

-When an RP wants to prove to another system that it has authenticated a user, it may present the ID Token as a bearer token.
-However, bearer tokens are vulnerable to theft and replay attacks - if an attacker intercepts the ID Token, they can impersonate the authenticated user to downstream systems that accept a ID Token as a bearer token.
+It is common for an RP to be composed of multiple components such as a RP authenticating component that obtains the ID Token from the OP and an RP consuming component which checks the ID Token presented to it by the authenticating component.
+When the RP authenticating component wants to prove to an RP consuming component that it has authenticated a user, it may present the ID Token as a bearer token.
+However, bearer tokens are vulnerable to theft and replay attacks - if an attacker obtains the ID Token, they can impersonate the authenticated user.

-By binding a cryptographic key to the ID Token, the RP can prove to downstream systems not only that a user has been authenticated, but that the RP itself was the original recipient of that authentication.
+By binding a cryptographic key to the ID Token, the RP authenticating component can prove to RP consuming components not only that a user has been authenticated, but that the RP authenticating component itself was the original recipient of that authentication.
 This transforms the ID Token from a vulnerable bearer token into a proof-of-possession token that provides stronger security guarantees.

-This specification profiles OpenID Connect 1.0, RFC8628 - OAuth 2.0 Device Authorization Grant, and RFC9449 - OAuth 2.0 Demonstrating Proof of Possession (DPoP) to enable cryptographically bound ID Tokens that resist theft and replay attacks while maintaining compatibility with existing OpenID Connect infrastructure.
+This specification profiles OpenID Connect 1.0 [OpenID.Core], RFC8628 - OAuth 2.0 Device Authorization Grant [RFC8626], and RFC9449 - OAuth 2.0 Demonstrating Proof of Possession (DPoP) [RFC9449] to enable cryptographically bound ID Tokens that resist theft and replay attacks while maintaining compatibility with existing OpenID Connect infrastructure.

 1.1.
 Requirements Notation and Conventions